-Compute the light which is going into direction v, integrate over hemisphere, check all directions for incoming light, cosine weighting and material. next slide: The first think we have to add is light emittance.
+Compute the light which is going into direction v, integrate over hemisphere, check all directions for incoming light, cosine weighting and material.

+Next slide: The first think we have to add is light emittance.

 Recursive Formulation

-Τl The first think we have to add is light emittance.
+The first think we have to add is light emittance.

 Imagine the camera is directed right at a light source, then the emitted light will be the dominating factor.

 Some light sources have a larger radiance at certain positions or in certain directions (think of a head lamp in a car), therefore the Emittance E depends on the position and the direction.

-The right part of the sum is the same as before: integral over the hemisphere of light from direction ω , weighted by the cosine and the brdf.
+The right part of the sum is the same as before: integral over the hemisphere of light from direction ω , weighted by the cosine and the BRDF.

 Next: But how to get the radiance coming from direction ω ?

 Recursive Formulation

-TU But how to get the radiance coming from direction ω ?
+But how to get the radiance coming from direction ω ?
 What can we do?

-Recursive Formulation of the Rendering Equation yes, the cat has a question
+Recursive Formulation of the Rendering Equation

-TU

 WIEN

 Well, this is named recursive formulation.
 So probably we will get it recursively :)

-We can sample a ray on the hemisphere..
+We can sample a ray on the hemisphere...

-.. continue recursively until it reaches the light source
+...continue recursively until it reaches the light source